thevivekpandey/bipartite-matching-challenge/README.md

 ## Why solving this problem is important

-The above conjecture is closely tied to proving bipartite matching in [NC](https://en.wikipedia.org/wiki/NC_(complexity)).
+The above conjecture is closely tied to proving bipartite matching in the complexity class [NC](https://en.wikipedia.org/wiki/NC_(complexity)).

 Bipartite matching problem is the problem of determining whether a [bipartite graph](https://en.wikipedia.org/wiki/Bipartite_graph) has a
 [perfect matching](https://en.wikipedia.org/wiki/Perfect_matching).
-It is an open problem if bipartite matching is in complexity class NC.
+It is an open problem if bipartite matching is in NC.

 Several related results have been obtained.
 Specifically,